Takshil-Kunadia/notion2wp/README.md

-# 🧩 Notion → WordPress Sync Plugin
+# 🧩 Notion → WordPress Plugin

 > Sync your Notion databases and pages directly into WordPress posts, pages, or custom post types — automatically converting Notion blocks into Gutenberg blocks.